INF800/whoami/_posts/2021-08-28-the-financial-statements.md

 ---
-title: The financial statements
+title: The Financial Statements
 updated: 2021-08-28 09:44
 tags: business
 category:
 - Misc
 ---

-## The Financial Statements

-Accounting tries to answer the following questions -
+Accounting tries to answer the following questions using formalized rules -

 - What do you own?
 - What do you owe?